php-fig/fig-standards/proposed/http.md

      * @param string $header Header name.
      * @param string $value  Header value.
      *
-     * @return MessageInterface Reference to the message.
+     * @return self Reference to the message.
      *
      * @throws InvalidArgumentException When the header name or value is not valid.
      */